Why Regular Cleaning Prolongs Paint Life on Coastal Homes

 How salt air degrades exterior paint

-Coastal homes accumulate salt deposits on painted surfaces between rain cycles.
-These deposits retain moisture against the paint film, promoting oxidation, blistering, and early chalking.
-Left unwashed, salt damage compounds season by season — shortening repaint cycles and increasing the prep cost when the time comes.
+Coastal homes build up salt on painted surfaces between rain.
+The salt holds moisture against the paint.
+So it drives rust spots, blistering, and early chalking.
+Left alone, the damage grows season by season.
+That shortens repaint cycles and adds to the prep cost later.

 The link between surface cleanliness and paint adhesion

-Paint adhesion on already-painted surfaces depends on the integrity of the existing film.
-Salt, mould, and airborne contaminants don't just sit on the surface — they work into micro-cracks and compromise topcoat bonding over time.
-A clean surface is also the prerequisite for any effective spot repair or touch-up work.
+New paint sticks best to a sound existing film.
+Salt, mould, and airborne dirt don't just sit on top.
+They work into tiny cracks and weaken the bond over time.
+A clean surface is also a must for any spot repair or touch-up.

 How often to clean coastal exteriors